spacedmonkey/wp-rest-blocks/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Add gutenberg blocks data into the post / page endpoints api.
+Add gutenberg blocks data into the post / page REST API endpoints.

 == Description ==

 A simple plugin to add block data in json format into the rest api.
 Once installed, there will be two new fields added to the rest api, `has_blocks` and `blocks`.
 For example output.

+=== Technical Notes ===

+* Requires PHP 5.6+.
+* Requires WordPress 5.5+.
+* Issues and Pull requests welcome on the GitHub repository: https://github.com/spacedmonkey/wp-rest-blocks

 == Installation ==